MarioStanke/git-workflows/README.md

 ```
 git branch feature/shortest-path
 git checkout feature/shortest-path
 git push origin feature/shortest-path # creates the branch remotely as well
 [hours or days of work, local commiting and testing]
 ```
-Browse to the *branches* tab of the project on GitHub and click "New pull request" for `feature/shortest-path`.
+To request that your changes are merged into the `master` branch on `origin`, browse to the *branches* tab of the project on GitHub and click "New pull request" for `feature/shortest-path`.
 Fill out a summary of what you did as a comment and click "Create pull request".
 This will send Felix and me a message that we are requested to *pull* your changes to the master branch.
 We will review the changes, give comments and possibly request changes.
 After possibly several rounds of requests and comments, eventually, we may merge the feature branch (here `feature/shortest-path`) into the `master` branch on `origin`.